nephio-project/docs/content/en/docs/guides/user-guides/exercise-2-oai.md

 ```

-For now the extra interfaces which are created using inter-connectivity script does not perform natting to have internet access.
+For now the extra interfaces which are created using inter-connectivity script does not perform NAT to have internet access.